Punish Me with Kisses

-"Punish Me with Kisses" is the second single by English post-punk band the Glove from their album Blue Sunshine. released in 1983 by Wonderland Records/Polydor.
+"Punish Me with Kisses" is the second single by the English post-punk band the Glove from their sole studio album Blue Sunshine. released in 1983 by Wonderland Records/Polydor.
 The Glove were a side project for Robert Smith of the Cure and Steven Severin of Siouxsie and the Banshees.
 The song was recorded in 1983 while Smith was also a member of the Banshees, and also featured future Banshees keyboardist Martin McCarrick and new Cure drummer Andy Anderson.

 The band performed the song on the British TV show Riverside.

 The release of the single went largely unnoticed at the time, because both the Cure and the Banshees had just released their most successful singles to date.

 The song was co-written by Smith and Severin.